How to Wipe Your Social Media Data and Start 2021 With a Clean Slate

 Ensure the box under ‘Personalize based on places you’ve been’ is unchecked.

-While it’s not possible to wipe all of your data from the internet, these steps should have given you a head start in 2021.
+While it’s impossible to wipe all of your data from the internet, these steps should have given you a head start in 2021.

 Worried about your online security?
 You can order an intensive security audit here.